Vignesh2208/PLCNet/README.md

 ## Advanced Security testing
 ```
-# Man in the Middle Attacks
+# Man in the Middle Attacks / Compromised Routers

+1. Some routers in topology configuration can be reclared as compromised
+   e.g Router 1 can be declared as compromised using R1C instead of R1
+   e.g (1-R1C), 1

+2. To implement MITM attacks,
    edit Projects/<Project name>/conf/cApp_inject_attack.cc
    edit Projects/<Project name>/conf/cApp_session.h

+   These scripts will be called for all compromised routers.
+The ID of the
+   router can be obtained inside the script using getHost()->hostID and based
+   on the ID, different actions can be taken in different compromised routers.

-Rebuild Project after editing
+Rebuild Project after editing these files

 # Centralized Log collector (can be modified to act as centralized & simulated Intrusion monitor)

+There is also a provision to collect all packets exchanged between PLCs to a central location.
-# It is always started in an LXC with ID (N_Nodes in experiment + 1) only in IP Mode
+This is done by a centralized log monitor script located in /Projects/<Project name>/conf/PLC_Conf/udp_reader.py.
+It is always started in an LXC with ID (N_Nodes in experiment + 1) only in IP Mode
-# Topology Config must specify the IDS node (ID: N_Nodes + 1), router (ID: N_Nodes + 1) pair
+Topology Config must specify the IDS node (ID: N_Nodes + 1), router (ID: N_Nodes + 1) pair
-# and the user can connect the IDS router as desired to get/log debug traffic from all PLCs.
+and the user can connect the IDS router as desired to get/log debug traffic from all PLCs.
-# the logs collected will be located in Projects/<Project name>/conf/logs
+the logs collected will be located in Projects/<Project name>/conf/logs

 edit Projects/<Project name>/conf/PLC_Config/udp_reader.py
 ```